-On August 10, 2016, the Public Staff-North Carolina Utilities Commission filed a Notice of Completeness stating that the Public Staff had reviewed the application, as required by Commission Rule R8-63(d), and that the Public Staff considered the application to be complete.
-In addition, the Public Staff requested that the Commission issue a procedural order setting the application for hearing, requiring public notice pursuant to G.S.
-62-82, and addressing other procedural matters.
+On August 10, 2016, Dianna W. Downey, Staff Attorney for the Public Staff-North Carolina Utilities Commission, filed a Notice of Completeness stating that the Public Staff had reviewed the application, as required by Commission Rule R8-63(d), and that the Public Staff considered the application to be complete.
+In addition, the Public Staff requested that the Commission issue a procedural order setting the application for hearing, requiring public notice pursuant to G.S. § 62-82, and addressing other procedural matters.